xtuzy/ReloadPreview/README.md

     }
 }
 ```
-At not MAUI support others Ui framework, maybe you need load ReloadClass< T > in UI thread,such as Avalonia:
+At not Android and iOS, maybe you need load ReloadClass< T > in UI thread,such as at Avalonia:
 ```
 public partial class MainWindow : Window
 {